 In the first half of this two-part series, we talked about what this sales-over-service mentality means for homeowners in our community.
 Now, we’re diving into how these corporate takeovers are negatively impacting hardworking technicians like you.

-After a corporate buyout, technicians are roped into meetings every morning where management rallies everyone together and hands out revenue targets for the day.
+After some of the corporate buyouts, technicians are roped into meetings every morning where management rallies everyone together and hands out revenue targets for the day.
 Say you have four calls on the calendar and they decide you’re responsible for bringing in an exorbitant amount of profit that day.

 Well, what if you show up and realize it’s just a simple repair?
-Or a senior citizen opens the door happy to have your help — but you’re supposed to try and manipulate that service call into a major sales opportunity?
+Or a senior citizen opens the door happy to have your help — but some of the companies are expecting you to try and manipulate that service call into a major sales opportunity?

 You’ll end up in awkward situations like this day in and day out.
 And, if you’re passionate about fixing things and providing great service, you may not be comfortable with the aggressive sales tactics.